 SO MUCH MEAT!
 The Syriana Kebab Platter has marinated Chicken Cubes, Adana Kebab, Mince Kebab and Lamb Cubes that have been flame grilled to perfection.
 We serve this with a delicious dip and salad.
 Tag friend that loves their protein 😉 #capetown#middleeastern#foodie#capetownmag#instaeatscapetown#delicious

-They also have food trucks which are located at different markets around the Western Cape, so it’s a good idea to keep an eye on their social media.
+They also have food trucks which are located in different markets around the Western Cape, so it’s a good idea to keep an eye on their social media.

-You could pay between R70-R110 for a main meal.
+You could pay between R70-R110 for the main meal.

 The starters ( Mezes) range between R20 and R70 rand depending on the portions.